In Syria, hunger spreads as war intensifies

 "About 30 percent of families in rebel areas are in dire need of food aid in Aleppo.
 Another 10 percent hit rock bottom already.
 They have nothing left to sell for food," he said.

 Syrians say prices in some places have soared 300 to 500 percent.
-In Aleppo, activists said bread made with subsidised flour now sells for 75 lira, up from 15 lira a few weeks ago.
+In Aleppo, activists said bread made with subsidised flour now sells for 75 lira ($1), up from 15 lira a few weeks ago.
 Unsubsidised bread, at 120 lira last week, is now over 200.

 That is a hefty, if not impossible, sum for many.